TedTschopp/MCP-Server-Using-Github-Pages/QUICKSTART.md

 ## Adding More Content

 ### Add New Encounters
-Edit `_data/encounters.json` and add to the appropriate environment/difficulty array.
+Edit `data/encounters.json` and add to the appropriate environment/difficulty array.

 ### Add New Names
-Edit `_data/names.json` and add to the race/gender arrays.
+Edit `data/names.json` and add to the race/gender arrays.

 ### Add New Plot Hooks
-Edit `_data/plot_hooks.json` and add to the theme arrays.
+Edit `data/plot_hooks.json` and add to the theme arrays.

 ### Add New Tools
-1. Edit `api/tools.json` to define the tool schema
+1. Update the Cloudflare Worker in `cloudflare-mcp-server/src/index.js`
-2. Create data source in `_data/` if needed
+2. Create data source in `data/` if needed
-3. Document in README.md
+3. Document in README.md and demo.md

 Happy Gaming! 🎲